 Britain is separated from the rest of Europe by the English Channel, but the Yamnaya found a way of moving into the British Isles.
 90% of the people who built the Stonehenge no longer exist.
 They were replaced by people who have Yamnaya ancestry.

-Genetic studies show that the present day population in North India has a strong connection with the Yamnaya.
+Genetic studies show that the present day population in North India has a connection with the Yamnaya.
 The period between 2000 and 1800 BC, when the Yamnaya are believed to have arrived in North India coincides with the fall of the Harappa Civilization.
-It would be simplistic to hold the Yamnaya responsible for the fall of the Harappa Civilization.
+Some historians have suggested that the Yamnaya were responsible for the fall of the Harappa Civilization but there is no evidence to back this claim.
 The Harappans were not a warlike people.
 Historian Gordon Childe found the Harappa civilization to be unique in its lack of attention to weapons of war.

 The ruins of Harappan towns and cities show no sign of external attack.
 Most buildings are well-preserved and seem to have been abandoned.
-People probably migrated to other parts of India.
-Disease, environmental factors, and sudden decline in trade (due to the fall of the Mesopotamian civilization) might have something to do with the fall of the Harappa civilization.
+For some reason, the Harappans left their homes and migrated to other parts of India.
+Disease, environmental factors, and sudden decline in trade (due to the fall of the Mesopotamian civilization) could have something to do with the fall of the Harappa civilization.

-Many historians believe that the branch of Yamnaya civilization which arrived in North India spoke Vedic Sanskrit and they could be the primary creators of several ancient Hindu texts (particularly the early texts).
+It is often suggested that the branch of Yamnaya civilization which arrived in North India spoke Vedic Sanskrit and they could be the primary creators of several ancient Hindu texts (particularly the early Vedic texts).
 After 1800 BC, Vedic Sanskrit started taking root in North India.
 Some scholars have posited that the present day Tamil language has some similarities to the Harappa script.
-If this is true, then it might be surmised that as the Yamnaya spread their dominance in North India, the Harappans migrated to the South.
+If this is true, then it is possible that as the Yamnaya dominance solidified in North India, the Harappans migrated to the South.

 The Harappans were acquainted with horses and chariots but the Yamnaya could have played a major role in popularizing the use of horse-drawn wheeled chariots for transportation and warfare.
 The Harappa script has not been deciphered, and there is a lot of controversy about Harappan religion and politics.
 We don’t know if there is any connection between Yamnaya and Harappan religious and political thinking.
 The word “Yamnaya” means related to pits (or graves) in Russian, but in Sanskrit, it points towards “Yama,” the Hindu god of Death and Justice.